 We used to sell a 10-foot wide batting cage.
-We don't sell one any longer, and there's a good reason for that.
+We do not sell one any longer, and there is a good reason for that.
 Our goal at Batting Cage Inc is to make better hitters, not worse.
-The problem with a 10-foot wide batting cage is it just doesn't give you enough room to make your swing natural.
-The first thing that happens is some young man, or some young lady takes a full swing at a baseball/softball, their bat and their backswing ends up hitting the net.
+The problem with a 10-foot wide batting cage is it just does not give you enough room to make your swing natural.
+The first thing that happens is some young man or some young lady takes a full swing at a baseball/softball and their bat and backswing hits the net.
 As soon as that happens, they start changing their habits and shortening their swing.
-The next thing you know, they start creating bad habits in a cage that should be developing good habits.
+The next thing you know, they start creating bad habits in a cage that should be developing good ones.

-We recommend at least 12 feet wide; the fact is we think 14 foot wide is better.
-You want to have a hitting environment that's at realistic as possible, and as close to a game situation as possible.
-We won't sell one any longer.
-We understand that there are other companies out there selling 10-foot batting cages; we know that they not as expensive, and there might be a purpose for it, but in general, they're going to outgrow it very quickly.
-It'll cause bad habits, and you won't develop a good habit like in a normal game situation.
+We recommend at least 12 feet wide; the fact is we think 14 feet wide is better.
+You want to have a hitting environment that's as realistic and close to a game situation as possible.
+That is why we do not sell a 10 foot batting cage any longer.
+We understand that there are other companies out there selling 10-foot batting cages; we know that they not as expensive and there might be a purpose for them, but generally kids will outgrow them very quickly.
+Kids will learn bad habits and struggle to learn in a way optimal for a game situation.

 Why do we practice?
 We practice so we're better at game time, we want to step up to the plate and be confident that we have a better swing.

 Below are the top three cage systems that we'd suggest to someone looking for a 10-foot wide cage.